JuanLorenteGuarnieri/scanpaths-for-360-video/README.md

 torch==1.5.1+cu92
 torchvision==0.6.1+cu92 tqdm
 ```
+These torch and torchvision version are not provided by the pip package so you can download [here](https://pytorch.org/get-started/previous-versions/)
 ## Usage

 Import the video for which you want to generate the scanpath to the following path: